almanachcrown.GIF

 a) H.H.
 Prince Don Agustín de Iturbide é Grin, Prince Imperial of Mexico.

-(1) Baroness María Anna Wilhelmina Adolphina Tunkl Yturbide, née Tunkl von Aschbrunn und Hohenstadt. b. at Temesvàr, Hungary, 4th August 1909 (d/o Baron Eduard Tunkl).
-Adopted the surname of Tunkl Yturbide in 1938.
+(1) Baroness María Anna Wilhelmina Adolphina Tunkl Yturbide, née Tunkl von Aschbrunn und Hohenstadt. b. at Temesvàr, Hungary, 4th August 1909.

-(a) Count Maximiliano Gustav Richard Albrecht Agustin Götzen-Yturbide. b. at Beszterce, Hungary, 2nd March 1944 (s/o Count von Götzen). m. at Melbourne, Australia, 22nd September 1990, Anna Rosa María Helena (b. at Sydney, Australia, 16th October 1966), daughter of Johann Karl von Francheschi, by his wife, María Martha, née Kukuljevic-Bassani de Sacci.
-He has issue, one son and one daughter:
+(a) Count Maximiliano Gustav Richard Albrecht Agustin Götzen-Yturbide. b. at Beszterce, Hungary, 2nd March 1944 (s/o Count von Götzen). m. at Melbourne, Australia, 22nd September 1990, Anna Rosa María Helena (b. at Sydney, Australia, 16th October 1966), issue:

 (i) Count Ferdinand Leopold Maximilian Gustav Salvador Götzen-Yturbide. b. at Perth, Western Australia, 26th August 1992.